Corrado-possieri/convex-neural-etwork/README.md

 # convex-neural-network
 Matlab toolbox to design and train convex and log-log-convex neural networks

-This Matlab toolbox provides some toolst, interfacing with the Matlab Neural Network Toolbox, allows to design and train log-sum-exp and posynomial feedforward neural networks.
+This Matlab toolbox provides some tools that, interfacing with the Matlab Neural Network Toolbox, allows to design and train log-sum-exp and posynomial feedforward neural networks.